Cloughjordan railway station: Proposed developments

-In November 2016 it was announced the line was very likely to close in 2018 as the demand for the service was low and CIE/IE wished to close it to save money.
+In November 2016 it was announced the line was very likely to close in 2018 due to low demand, and CIE/IE wished to close it to save money.
 This was subsequently ruled out by Irish Rail (Iarnród Éireann).

 The North Tipperary Community Rail Partnership have long campaigned to improve the Limerick–Ballybrophy railway line service.

 There is a phased continuous welded rail (CWR) track relay project being carried out on the line over the last few years.
 The majority of the remaining jointed track, yet to be relayed, is between Cloughjordan and Roscrea stations.

 On 1 November 2021 the line closed for 5 weeks to allow up to 3.5 miles of old jointed track to be relaid with modern CWR.